-Today Randolph EMC serves nearly 32,000 consumer-members in Alamance, Chatham, Montgomery, Moore, and Randolph counties in central North Carolina.
+Today Randolph EMC serves more than 32,500 consumer-members in Alamance, Chatham, Montgomery, Moore, and Randolph counties in central North Carolina.
 The company is headquartered in Asheboro and has one district office in Robbins.
-Randolph EMC delivers over 500 million kWh of electric energy annually with an annual peak capacity of 159 MW to residential, commercial and industrial customers.
+Randolph EMC delivers over 544 million kWh of electric energy annually with an annual peak capacity of 125 MW to residential, commercial and industrial customers.

 REMC's advanced metering infrastructure allows the cooperative to offer various programs that utilize the digital meters' two-way communication feature.
 Daily usage monitoring via REMC's online member service portal allows members to monitor their kWh electricity use on a daily basis.
-FlexPay is a program that lets members pre-pay for electricity, which eliminates late payment fees and the need for deposits.
+Randolph EMC makes this and other account management features extremely easy by offering a free mobile app for access at members' convenience.